NickPyae/oh-integration/open-horizon-integration/hub/04-deploy-oh-services.md

 hzn eventlog list
 ```

-And once the agreement is finalized, you should be able to see the containers running:
+And once the agreement is finalized, you should be able to see the containers running on Agent VM:

 ``` bash
 sudo docker ps